muskit/obsidian-class-notes/Fa2024/CPSC 481 (Artificial Intelligence)/Day 3.md

 Branching factor
 - number of next states given some state
-- number of children from a state tree node
+- number of children from a state tree node (don't count recursively)
-- can vary between positions, levels
+- can vary between positions, levels: can be expressed as a math expression